Finnish skittles: Progress of the game

-Skittles can be played with four-man teams, in pairs or as an individual game.
+Skittles can be played with four-person teams, in pairs or as an individual game.
 In team and pair games, the players have two bats at their disposal.
 In individual games, four bats can be used per turn.

 Each player in his turn steps up to the throwing square and by throwing the bat tries to knock the skittles out of the playing square.
 Skittles thrown out or unused bats yield points; skittles remaining in the playing square or between the playing squares yield minus points.

 Skittles remaining in the playing square (crones) yield two minus points; skittles remaining on the lines (priests) yield one minus point, and unused bats yield one point.

 The first half ends when either team or pair clears its playing square from skittles.
 The opponent may throw the same number of bats per half.
 After this, sides are changed, and the second half is played like the first one.
 The team with the highest total score is the winner.
 The winner is awarded two points for the victory.
 When the play ends in a tie, both teams receive one point.
 A defeat gives 0 points.

 In individual games, 20 bats per half may be used.
 The first player throws four bats, whereafter the turn goes to the opponent, and after four bats, back again.
 The result of the player equals the number of unused bats (1 point per bat).
 When there are no skittles on the field, sides are changed and the second half is played like the first one.
 The final score of the player is the total result of both halves.